I have done many great things over this year and volunteering is definitely one of the highlights."

-One-off volunteering opportunities
+One-off and short-term volunteering

 Mentoring and tutoring

 We recognise the valuable role our students play in inspiring the next generation of scientists.
 That’s why we run and collaborate in a number of flexible tutoring and mentoring schemes that you can take part in alongside your studies.
-Opportunities include:

-- peer tutoring in local schools
+- peer tutoring in local schools;

-- e-mentoring a Year 12 student, who is looking for help and support in science, engineering or medicine
+- e-mentoring a Year 12 student, who is looking for help and support in science, engineering or medicine;

-- acting as an ambassador for Imperial in your former school or college
+- acting as an ambassador for Imperial in your former school or college.

 Becoming a student ambassador is a great way to get more involved in life at the College.
 Full training is provided, and it's a good opportunity to develop your transferable skills and gain valuable experience.